stanford-crfm/levanter/docs/Configuration-Guide.md

 You can also specify `cycles` as a list, e.g. `[10000, 25000, 50000]`.
-In this case, `cycles` is interpreted as the end points for cycles, with the final step implicitly being a cycle end.
+In this case, `cycles` is interpreted as the minima for the cycles, with the first and final steps being cycle minima as well.
 `cycles` as an int is equivalent to list `cycles` with the low points evenly spaced at `[num_train_steps / (c + 1)]`.